Velcon-Zheng/rm-rt/README.md

   Your Software bin folder is ***

   Good jobs!
-  Installation of rt is finished!
+  Installation of rm-rt is finished!
 ```
 #### &emsp;   You also can manually install rm-rt by 2.3-2.6;
 #### &emsp;2.3 cp  rm-rt/rt to your directory;